I’m very proud to be the patron of this exciting folk festival - “Sam Kelly”

 Time: 5.15 - 7.15pm

-supposed by Bungay Voice Choir
+Supported by Bungay Voice Choir

 Christina Alden & Alex Patterson are multi-instrumentalists and songwriters from East Anglia.
 Their music is rich withintertwining harmony, sensitive accomplished musicianship and a creative song-writing style that is both delicate and moving.
 Deeply inspired by the world around them, they have a keen environmental eye to craft stories with the natural world at its heart, reflecting on the relationship between humans and the wild.